Our Faculty

 July 2004: “IdeaUno” – textbook of Italian language for foreign students: Communication & Grammar- Elementary – Progetto Lingua – Firenze

-May 2000 and June 2001: Article – “History of Linguistic” – FOCUS Magazine
+May 2000 and June 2001: Article – “History of Linguistics” – FOCUS Magazine

 Teaching Philosophy

 I believe in teaching my language and my culture with enthusiasm.
 In the majority of evaluations that I have read, many students wrote that I am patient and positive with them.
-This sentiment is, for me, a big success because I have communicated myself, my culture, my country effectively.
+This sentiment is, for me, a big success because I have communicated myself, my culture, and my country effectively.
 Thanks to this, students can bring at home a piece of Italy.
-My philosophy of education has the following goals: to give all students the instruments for good and efficient communication in Italian and to allow for the possibility of better understanding Italy and Italians.
+My philosophy of education has the following goals: to give all students the instruments for good and efficient communication in Italian and to allow for the possibility of a better understanding of Italy and Italians.
 I believe that language is the secret code for the culture.

 Most Rewarding Moments